bbengfort/bengfort.com/README.md

-bengfort.com
+Bengfort.com
 ============

-The web application for the Bengfort website
+The web application for the Bengfort website.